abugher/os-deployment/README.md

 mkbs should acquire a lock on the target device, and refuse to operate concurrently on the same target.

-Required packages should be documented.
+Required packages may not be completely documented.

 If it runs long enough, mkbs prompts for root password again.
 It is supposed to keep it from expiring.